Vietoris$\unicode{x2013}$Rips Complexes of Metric Spaces Near a Metric Graph: Embedded Metric Graphs

-The metric space $(S,d^\eps)$ manifests some nice metric properties when the subset $S\subset\R^d$ is in a close Hausdorff--proximity to an embedded metric graph $\G$.
+We now prove in following propositions some key metric properties of $(S,d^\eps)$, when the subset $S\subset\R^d$ is in a close Hausdorff--proximity to an embedded metric graph $\G$.
 As the following proposition shows, a geodesic of $\G$ can be approximated by an $\eps$--path, with a reasonable bound on its length.
 A particular bound has already been found in \cite{fasy2018reconstruction}.
-We provide here a more general result---additionally demonstrating that such as approximation can be made as accurate as needed by adjusting the Hausdorff distance between $\G$ and $S$. \begin{proposition}[Approximation of Geodesics by $\eps$--Paths] Let $\G\subset\R^d$ be an embedded metric graph and $S\subset\R^d$ such that $d_H(\G,S)<\frac{1}{2}\xi\eps$ for some $\xi\in(0,1)$ and $\eps>0$.
+We provide here a more general result---additionally demonstrating that such as approximation can be made as accurate as needed by adjusting the Hausdorff distance between $\G$ and $S$.
+See Appendix for a proof. \begin{proposition}[Approximation of Geodesics by $\eps$--Paths] Let $\G\subset\R^d$ be an embedded metric graph and $S\subset\R^d$ such that $d_H(\G,S)<\frac{1}{2}\xi\eps$ for some $\xi\in(0,1)$ and $\eps>0$.
 For any $a,b\in\G$ and corresponding $a',b'\in S$ with $\norm{a-a'},\norm{b-b'}<\frac{1}{2}\xi\eps$, there exists an $\eps$--path $\mathcal{P}^\eps$ from $a'$ to $b'$ such that